streamich/nmsg-rpc/README.md

 // Send router frames using `window.localStorage` facility. router.send = function(obj) {
     // The `storage` event on `Window` is fired only when contents of a key changes,
-    // so we make sure our key is `''` empty first. window.localStorage.removeItem('intercom');
+    // so we make sure our key is removed at first. window.localStorage.removeItem('intercom');
     window.localStorage.setItem('intercom', JSON.stringify(obj));
 };